President's Residence, Almaty: History

 The building was designed as a complex for the Lenin Museum.
 Due to political unrest in 1986, the construction of the facility was suspended.
 At that point, the building was 90% completed.

 In 1993, construction resumed but the purpose of the building changed: it was instead to be built as a residence for the President of Kazakhstan.
 The construction was completed in 1995.
 After the capital of the country was moved to Astana, the building retained the status of a residence.
 It additionally housed municipal offices.

 The area adjacent to the building has been a traditional venue for picketing and protests.

 In January 2022, the residence was stormed and set on fire by people protesting against the nation's rising fuel prices, resulting in most of the building largely destroyed.
 Though plans were initially made to fully restore it, it was found that the structure was not up to current codes and eliminating the smell of burning was not possible.
-Ultimately, President Kassym-Jomart Tokayev made the decision to demolish the building and replace it with a public park.
-Demolition took place later in the year.
+Ultimately, President Kassym-Jomart Tokayev made the decision to demolish the building and replace it with a public park and demolition took place later in the year.
+Construction on the new park fully began in September 2025.